RootGPT-YouTube/rootgpt-Cromup/README.md

 Open terminal and copy and paste this command:
 `sudo git clone https://github.com/RootGPT-YouTube/rootgpt-Cromup.git && sudo chmod a+x ~/rootgpt-Cromup/install.sh && ~/rootgpt-Cromup/install.sh`
 This command will download the needed files for Cromite Browser installation (Cromite is created by UAZO, is not my work) and will install it.
 If Cromite is already installed with my script, you can update the browser with `cromup` terminal command.
+Cromite Browser must not be running during the update.

 WINDOWS:
 Download WinCromup.bat (`https://raw.githubusercontent.com/RootGPT-YouTube/rootgpt-Cromup/refs/heads/main/WinCromup.bat`)